berttejeda/bert.lessons/ansible/lab01-introduction.md

-## Forward
+# Forward

-Thank you for taking the time to read through this interactive document, this being the first of 3 parts.
+Thank you for taking the time to read through this interactive document; this being the first of 3 parts.

-I hope these hands-on, interactive lessons can reduce the startup cost of learning and eventually mastering Ansible.
+I hope these hands-on, interactive lessons can reduce the startup cost of learning and eventually mastering [Ansible](newtab+https://www.ansible.com/).

-## The Web Terminal
+# The Web Terminal

 If you want to take advantage of the interactive and hands-on nature of these labs, you'll need to either already have a web terminal connection available or fire one up yourself.

-Instructions for that can be found in this repo's [README](newtab+../README.md).
+Instructions for that can be found in this repo's [README](newtab+https://raw.githubusercontent.com/berttejeda/bert.lessons/main/README.md).

 From here on, I will make the assumption that your web terminal connection is ready and accepting connections from your computer.

-## What This Lab Covers
+# What This Lab Covers

 Here's what I will cover for Lab 1 of this Ansible tutorial series: